Facts about sleep

 - Cardiovascular disease: Over time, poor sleep is linked to an increased risk of heart disease.
 Sleep plays a vital role in your body’s ability to heal and repair the blood vessels in the body.
-Sleep directly effects blood pressure, and even one night of poor sleep can cause an elevation in your blood pressure for up to 24 hours.
+Sleep directly affects blood pressure, and even one night of poor sleep can cause an elevation in your blood pressure for up to 24 hours.

 - Weight and waist circumference: People who do not get enough sleep are less likely to exercise regularly.
-To make matters worse, when your body does not get enough sleep, you are more likely to eat more often, to eat larger portions, and to crave foods that are rich in caffeine, fat and/or sugar.
+To make matters worse, when your body does not get enough sleep, you are more likely to eat more often, to eat larger portions, and crave foods that are rich in caffeine, fat, and/or sugar.
 These long-term changes to exercise and eating habits can lead to unhealthy changes to body weight and waist circumference.

 - Uncontrolled blood sugar: Poor sleep has been shown to increase blood sugar levels, which results in an increased risk of developing diabetes, or makes diabetes more difficult to manage.